4.4 Collections detailed

 The Collections- class categories are the most prolific, there are 7 of them gathering 46 classes.

-An abstract class is useful to establish a set of polymorphic methods which each of its concrete subclasses are expected to specialize.
+An abstract class is useful to establish a set of polymorphic methods which each of its concrete subclasses is expected to specialize.
 This captures and communicates our intent.

 Observe how the important do: method is declared but not implemented: